nehaljwani/team.exiv2.org/book/IMaEA.md

 When I worked at West Anchors, the analysts promoted all the programmers to programmer/analyst.
 So the programmer had to do the programming and the work of the analyst.
 This enabled the analyst to concentrate on office politics.
 The QE team at West Anchors didn't test anything.
 They approved the test plans written by the programmer/analyst and they inspected the test logs required to prove that the programmer/analyst had done all the work.
 The parrot phrase of everybody who wasn't a programmer/analyst was "I'm not technical" which meant "I'm not going to help you, so don't ask.
 And, by the way, I am superior to you and you will do exactly what I tell you to do.".

 Before I retired, the circus started adopting Scrum.
 Loads of meetings.
 The project is divided into two-week _**sprints**_.
 There were two days of _**review**_ meetings at the end of every sprint.
 Two days of _**planning**_ meetings at the start of every sprint.
 Daily _**stand-up**_ meetings which were usually about 1 hour.
 And I'm sure I've forgotten other pointless meetings.
 Sometimes people say they are _**agile**_.
 I haven't figured out what that is.
 I think it's some kind of "Let's not bother looking ahead.
 It'll be great if or when it's delivered.".
-And of course, all software development engineers _**(except me)**_ are geniuses who create perfect code and therefore no reason to document or help lesser co-workers.
+And of course, all software development engineers _**(except me)**_ are geniuses who create perfect code and therefore have no reason to document or help lesser co-workers.

 In the last 10 years we have seen AI move out of the lab and into our homes, cars and phones.
 Probably 50% of code development time is spent on test related activity.
 Perhaps in future, AI will undertake more of that work.
 Remember it works 7x24, never takes a vacation and works very quickly.
 I have high hopes that AI can be used to automate testing in future.
+However, all coins have two sides and the AI may drown the engineer with very obscure bugs.
+In some way, we see this with CVEs discovered by automatic fuzzing libraries.

 There is a method of developing code that works for me and that's to do everything myself.
 This model doesn't scale.
 However it is effective.
 Do I create bugs?
 Of course, I do.
 However I find and fix them.
 Many of the best people with whom I worked in Silicon Valley use this approach.
 And when I think about it, that's exactly how Andreas created Exiv2.

 Another method that I believe is very effective is prototyping.
 Working in a sand-box with a small amount of code can be very effective to explore and learn.
-I can say with certainty that I have learned more about metadata in a couple of months by writing this book than I discovered by working on the Exiv2 code for 12 years.
-Program Management people hate prototyping because it doesn't have a specification, milestones, deliverable or schedule.
+I can say with certainty that I have learned more about metadata in 12 weeks by writing this book than I discovered by working on the Exiv2 code for 12 years.
+Program Management people hate prototyping because it doesn't have a specification, milestones, deliverables or schedule.

 If you have good folks on the team, the development will be enjoyable and the results will be good.
 However, Software Development in large teams is Russian Roulette with a bullet in every chamber.
 Mostly, the experience is horrible.
 Good Luck.
 I'm happy to be retired.